Electronic filter topology: Bridged-T topologies

 The bridged-T topology is also used in sections intended to produce a signal delay but in this case no resistive components are used in the design.

 Lattice topology

 Both the T-section (from ladder topology) and the bridge-T (from Zobel topology) can be transformed into a lattice topology filter section but in both cases this results in high component count and complexity.
 The most common application of lattice filters (X-sections) is in all-pass filters used for phase equalisation.

 Although T and bridged-T sections can always be transformed into X-sections the reverse is not always possible because of the possibility of negative values of inductance and capacitance arising in the transform.

 Lattice topology is identical to the more familiar bridge topology, the difference being merely the drawn representation on the page rather than any real difference in topology, circuitry or function.

 Active topologies

+Elementary feedback topology

+The elementary feedback topology is based on the simple inverting amplifier configuration.
+The transfer function is:

 Multiple feedback topology

 Multiple feedback topology is an electronic filter topology which is used to implement an electronic filter by adding two poles to the transfer function.
 A diagram of the circuit topology for a second order low pass filter is shown in the figure on the right.

 The transfer function of the multiple feedback topology circuit, like all second-order linear filters, is: